microsoft/xlang/DesignNotes/LDN05 - Platform Abstraction Layer.md

 | XLANG_OK                 | Success.             |
 | XLANG_OUTOFMEMORY        | Failed to allocate memory for the new buffer. |
 #### Remarks
+If the string doesn't currently have backing data in the requested encoding (for example, UTF-16 data requested from a string originally created from UTF-8 data), a conversion will be performed on demand at this time.

 Do not change the contents of the buffer.

 ### XlangPreallocateStringBuffer